simonhw/campsite-bookings/TESTING.md

 In this way, one user can't access another user's booking details even though the page URL is the same.

 ### Changing Bookings
 The Edit button is rendered differently on the front end based on whether the booking is within the next 48 hours.
-If it is, the button displayed links to a modal on the page instead of the `edit/` URL.
+If it is, the button displayed opens a modal on the page with information for the user and if it is not, it links to the `edit/` URL.
 The Manage button does not have this limitation.
 In either case, when a user clicks the Edit or Manage button for a given booking, their identity is verified in the `booking_edit` view.
-The login_required decorator redirects them to the login URL if they are not signed in.
-This is a backup security check as the user should only be able to view this page after they have logged in.
+The `@login_required` decorator redirects them to the login URL if they are not signed in.
+This is a backup security check as the user should only be able to view this page after they have logged in anyway.

 ```
 if booking.booked_by == request.user or request.user.is_staff:
 ```

 If this check passes, another if statement checks that the requested method is GET.
 Validating to True, the form is filled with the booking data and the page is rendered.
 If the requested method is POST, the booking model is populated with the amended data and is verified using the `is_valid()` method before being saved to the database.
-If the data is invalid, a HttpsResponseBadRequest is returned and the form is not submitted.
+If the data is invalid, the page is re-rendered with the form pre-filled with the original booking data and error messages are displayed to the user.

-If the if statement above validates to False, a PermissionDenied exception is raised.
+If the initial `if` statement above validates to False, a PermissionDenied exception is raised.

 ### Deleting Bookings
 When a user clicks the Delete button for a given booking, their identity is verified in the `booking_delete` view.
-The login_required decorator is also included before this view to carry the same purpose as described above.
+The `@login_required` decorator is also included before this view to carry the same purpose as described above.
 If the identity checks pass, a second check takes place to verify the user's identity in conjunction with the `is_within_48h()` method.
 This ensures that the user receives the correct permissions to edit the details, i.e. the booking owner cannot delete a booking within 48 hours of arrival but a staff user can.

 ```
 if booking.booked_by == request.user or request.user.is_staff: